 As the largest police department in Colorado, we are looking for skilled officers who are able to respond to calls of any nature.
 Our Officers must have the ability to take control of extremely tense and rapidly changing situations in a calm and professional manner.
 It is pertinent that prospective officers learn how to effectively communicate both verbally and in writing during the performance of their duties.

 Applicants who have the ability to perform as officers will be selected and placed into our in-house police academy.
 This is not a closed (or dorm style) academy.
 Recruits live off-site at their personal residence during this training, and report daily for training.
 The entry level academy is approximately 6 months long and recruits will become POST Certified at the conclusion.
-Lateral police officers will go through an approximately 15-week academy.
+Lateral police officers will go through an approximately 17-week academy.
 All academy graduates go through an additional field training program.
-Additionally, laterals will be placed into their advanced pay grade based on years of service after the academy.

 After successfully completing the field training program (called PTO or Police Training Officer), officers will be certified to patrol as solo officers.